Environmental Illness Lawsuit

-The common majority of people often view environmental laws as conservation measures or mandates for businesses to conduct themselves in a greener manner.
-Environmental litigation is, in actuality, legal actions taken against corporations or individuals whose actions have caused real harm to others by destroying property or causing health complications.
+Most people view environmental protection laws as conservation measures or mandates for businesses to conduct themselves in a friendly "green" way to preserve the planet's health.
+Environmental litigation is, in actuality, legal actions taken against corporations or individuals whose actions have caused actual harm to others by destroying property or causing health complications.

-Our health and safety is easily threatened when the air we breathe or the food and water we consume prove to be toxic and it is the duty of the Environmental Protection Agency and Occupational Safety and Health Administration to ensure that our population is adequately defended against environmental threats caused by other human beings.
+Our health and safety are easily threatened when the air we breathe or the food and water we consume are toxic.
+The Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) are responsible for ensuring that our population is adequately defended against environmental threats caused by humans.

 Effects of Environmental Policies on Innocent Bystanders